fusionlanguage/fut/ci.md

 #### Dictionary

 `Dictionary` provides fast access to a given _value_ associated with a _key_.
-The key must be a number or a string.
+The key must be a number, a string or an enumeration.
 Value can be of any type.

 ```csharp
 Dictionary<string(), int> dict;